18F/18f.gsa.gov/_posts/2020-02-06-even-with-a-design-system-you-still-need-a-designer.md

   <a href="{{site.baseurl}}/assets/blog/uswds2-launch/uswds-assets.png">
     <img src="{{site.baseurl}}/assets/blog/uswds2-launch/uswds-assets.png" alt="This illustration shows another before-and-after example of how a website can use utility classes to change the styles of site elements.
 Five stylized examples of code are given below the two versions of the page"/>
   </a>
-  <figcaption>*You can easily change classes to customize the look and feel of the USWDS template*.</figcaption>
+  <figcaption>You can easily change classes to customize the look and feel of the USWDS template.</figcaption>
 </figure>

 But, a pattern library doesn’t answer all design decisions.
 In fact, teams make their first design decisions way before they get to patterns.
 They have to answer questions like: